Open 6 days a week - from 10am until 5pm Early closing Sunday at 4.00 pm - Closed Wednesdays

 Below you will find the answers to a selection of questions we are often asked.
 If you still can't find the answer to your question we're on hand to provide you with all the help and advice you need.
 Just fill in the form below and we will drop you an email.

 Answer: If your girls are over 18 weeks old, then they will need layers feed of some sort.
 This comes in either pellets, mash/meal or crumbs; the form that you use is entirely up to your personal preference.
-Personally, I alternate between pellets and crumbs to give them some variety, and use the Smallholder Range - they also make the Allen & Page organic range if you prefer to farm organically.
+Personally, I alternate between pellets and crumbs to give them some variety, and use the Smallholder Range; they also make the Allen & Page organic range if you prefer to farm organically.

 If you have ex-battery hens then you might like to feed them on their BHWT ex-batts feed - this contains extra nutrients to support their unique needs.

-There are various supplements that you can add to the feed for various benefits; garlic powder for general health, Bokashi Bran for improved digestion and limestone flour for harder egg shells for example.
+There are various supplements that you can add to the feed for various benefits; garlic powder for general health, Bokashi Bran for improved digestion, and limestone flour for harder egg shells for example.

 I always add a tonic to their water though - that really keeps them in tip-top condition and ensures a steady flow of good quality, hard-shelled eggs.
-One good piece of advice is to always use good quality products such as those from Net Tex, NAF and The Smallholder Group - you will reap the benefits.
+One good piece of advice is to always use good quality products such as those from Nettex, and The Smallholder Group - you will reap the benefits.
 What you put into your hen is exactly what you’ll get out!

-back to topAnswer: The number of hens you can keep is mostly restricted by the size of the run and the amount of time when they can free range.
-The accepted norm is to allow a square metre of run space per bird, and always be aware that overcrowding will lead to pecking and bullying.
-Chickens will always squash up at night and you can fit quite a few into a house that size, so the size of the house isn't as crucial as the size of the run.
+Chickens will always squash up at night when roosting, and you can fit quite a few into a house that size, so the size of the house isn't as crucial as the size of the run.
 As a guide the hen will take up a hand span width on the perch at night.

-back to topAnswer: Glad to hear that you've rescued some ex-batts!
+Answer: Glad to hear that you've rescued some ex-batts!

 Unfortunately, the enforced laying that was part of their previous life often causes them to have egg-tackle problems in later life.
 Shell gland exhaustion/problems are quite common I'm afraid.

 You're doing the right thing with the supplements, may I make a suggestion though?
-Add a light drizzle of cod liver oil (NAF makes a good one) to their pellets; the vitamin D in this will increase their absorption of calcium.
+Add a light drizzle of cod liver oil (Nettex makes a good one) to their pellets; the vitamin D in this will increase their absorption of calcium.
 You may also find that Limestone Flour is easier for them to absorb calcium from than oyster shell.

-They may like the new Ex-batt BHWT crumbs made by the Smallholder group - these are slightly less powdery than mash and packed full of goodies to boost an ex-batt girl.
+They may like the Ex-batt BHWT crumbs made by the Smallholder group - these are slightly less powdery than mash and packed full of goodies to boost an ex-batt girl.
 I suspect that these may only help a little, as the problem is more mechanical.
 Ex-batts are the most rewarding of hens to own, but unfortunately, you have to be prepared for the baggage that they come with.
 I hope that they improve and continue to lay for a while longer.

-back to topAnswer: It's unusual for hens to moult at this time of year, so there could be one of a few causes:
+Answer: It's unusual for hens to moult at this time of year, so there could be one of a few causes:

 I hope that this helps you.

-back to topAnswer: I am glad to hear that she has been wormed recently as that's my first suggestion for a hen with a runny bum; did you repeat the dose a week later?
-You need to do this for it to be effective.
+Answer: I am glad to hear that she has been wormed recently as that's my first suggestion for a hen with a runny bum; did you repeat the dose 3 weeks later?
+You need to do this if you suspect that they have a heavy worm load.
 Chickens eat so much rubbish when they free range that it's surprising they don't have more tummy problems!

 Normal chicken poo should be firm and brown with a white cap, every 7th poo or so will be yellow and frothy - this is a caecal gland emptying.
 Your description of her faeces sounds as if she has some sort of digestive upset, so before spending time and money on a vet I'd suggest the following, to correct the balance of bacteria in her gut: